 The move away from being reliant on air travel looks to be a long-term shift as there has been a change in people’s preferences on where to search for a base in France.
 British buyers in particular have long favoured Brittany, Normandy and the Pas-de-Calais because of the proximity to ferry ports.
-However, planning to travel to France by train, good access to train stations, rather than airports, is an increasingly preferred option for those looking for property further south.
+However, when planning to travel to France by train, good access to train stations, rather than airports, is an increasingly preferred option for those looking for property further south.
 Electric mopeds or a run-around car kept at the property for use while there, completes the logistical plans.

 We eagerly await further news of the new London to Bordeaux direct train as there is an excellent rail service from Bordeaux to the towns and villages all along Dordogne river valley.
 If you are interested in being able to hop to-and-from your pied-à-terre in southern France, without entering the fray at the airport, this could be a really interesting area to explore.